The Wall of Distinction

 First proposed by SPC President Jeff Paston, the Wall of Distinction became reality during President Chris Weidman’s administration.
-In between, President Tracy Carmen appointed Joe Porcello, Bob Greabell, Marilyn Dietz Nicholson and Paston to get the project going.
+President Tracy Carmen appointed Paston, Joe Porcello, Bob Greabell and Marilyn Dietz Nicholson to get the project going in between administrations.

-With help from Onondaga County Executive Nick Pirro, the Wall was placed in the Civic Center building.
+With help from Onondaga County Executive Nick Pirro, the Wall was placed in The Oncenter’s Civic Center building.
 The first group of inductees was installed on Dec.
 4, 2000.
 In addition to inductees, a large plaque commemorates the SPC’s 50th anniversary with the club presidents from 1951 to 2001.

 Mike Greenlar has been a powerful force behind the lens since 1979.
 He worked for the Syracuse Newspapers in the 1980s before leaving for a career as a freelance photographer.

 He returned in 2003 as a staff photographer for syracuse.com, covering sports, breaking news, features and enterprise through both photography and video.
 In 2010, Syracuse Press Club selected Mike for the Selwyn Kershaw Professional Standards Award.

 Mike’s work has also been featured in Time-Life periodicals (Life, Time, Fortune), Forbes, Newsweek, National Geographic, Smithsonian, Chronicles for Higher Education, and The New York Times.
 In 2008, he was nominated for a Pulitzer Prize for a story about a local Catholic priest caring for AIDS patients in a Buddhist Temple in Thailand.